Toronto

 Health Services

-Sherbourne Health offers comprehensive health services tailored to the LGBTQ+ community, including primary care, mental health services, and specialized programs for trans and non-binary individuals.
+Sherbourne Health is a leader in this area, offering primary care, mental health counseling, and programs specifically designed for trans and non-binary individuals.

 HIV/AIDS Support